jniluo15/jbcs_git_basics/README.md

 ***

 ### Cleanup (Optional)
-- If you would like to delete this project from your GitLab Account, follow these steps:
+- If you would like to delete this project from your GitHub Account, follow these steps:
-    - With your project open, in the left sidebar menu, click on Settings.
+    - With your project open, in the menu along the top of the repo, click on Settings.
-    - In the Advanced section click on the "Expand" button.
+    - In the Danger Zone section click on the "Delete this repository" button.
-    - Scroll down and click on the "Remove project" button, and follow the instructions.
+    - Make any necessary confirmations to delete!